CHARLES BOYD STAPLETON JR.

-CHARLES BOYD STAPLETON JR., 58, of Huntington, died July 14 in St. Mary’s Medical Center.
-Funeral arrangements are incomplete at Henson & Kitchen Mortuary, Huntington. www.hensonandkitchen.com.
+CHARLES BOYD STAPLETON JR., 58, of Huntington, husband of Heather Stapleton, died July 14 at St. Mary’s Medical Center.
+Per his wishes, he will be cremated and no services will be held. www.hensonandkitchen.com.

 Essential reporting in volatile times.